Microservice-API-Patterns/MDSL-Specification/docs/optionalparts.md

 Runtime Language Concepts: API Provider, API Client, API Gateway
 ================================================================

-*Note:* Work in progress still (the protocol bindings in particular); subject to change!
+*Note:* Work in progress still (the protocol bindings in particular)!

-The language concepts described there can be used for context mapping, deployment modeling, and code generation (e.g., walking provider skeletons, test clients).
+The language concepts described here can be used for context mapping, deployment modeling, and code generation (e.g., walking provider skeletons, test clients).
 Unlike endpoint types and data contracts, they play on the "instance" rather than the "class" level (just like ports in WSDL are instances of port types).

 ## API Provider